 Jefferson County, Alabama, for instance, filed for Chapter 9 bankruptcy in 2011 as a result of a bad investment in a local sewer system.
 The county was on the hook for a $4 billion debt load — the largest municipal bankruptcy in U.S. history at the time — and its lawyers had to negotiate with more than 4,000 creditors.

 Detroit became the largest municipality in the U.S. to file for Chapter 9 bankruptcy in 2013.
 By some estimates, the city, which had experienced decades of economic decline, owed $18 billion in debt to more than 100,000 creditors.

-Terms of eligibility for Chapter 9 bankruptcy
+Eligibility for Chapter 9